 Location: Bankastræti 2, 101 Reykjavík, Iceland

 Continuing the tradition of their forefathers, the Icelandic people continue to serve authentic Iceland food to the outside world.
 They are constantly gaining admiration for their cuisine — as it becomes famous to the outside world with each passing day opening of this small Island nation to the world.
-Visit Europe to experience these culinary delights.
+Visit Europe at the earliest to experience these culinary delights.